 Economic Activities in Guatemala: Primary, Secondary, Tertiary, and Quaternary

-Guatemala, with a population of 17,357,886, is ranked 68th in the world, just behind Somalia.
+Guatemala, with a population of approximately 17.6 million (as of 2023), is among the more populous countries in Central America.
 Located in Central America, it covers 108,890 square kilometers, ranking 101st globally, just below Cuba.

-It lags behind Moldova, with a GDP per capita of $5,714.43.
 Guatemala’s economy demonstrates steady growth, with potential for further development and investment in various sectors to enhance its economic standing on the global stage.

 What are the economic activities of Guatemala?